-This year the carrots were simply hosed off in situ in their Big Bags, the foliage given to the poultry who seem to prefer this to the actual carrot roots, and then the roots laid closely in layers with the shavings with the boxes then being placed in our frost free outbuilding.
-The Hubbard squash were also hung up in empty bulb nets from the barn rafters, and are another fantastic delicious and versatile vegetable which it’s nice to be able to nip out and grab quickly on a grotty winter’s day.
+This year the carrots were simply hosed off in situ in their big bags, the foliage given to the poultry who seem to prefer this to the actual carrot roots, and then the roots laid closely in layers with the shavings.
+The boxes then being placed in our frost free outbuilding.
+The hubbard squash were also hung up in empty bulb nets from the barn rafters, and are another fantastic delicious and versatile vegetable which it’s nice to be able to nip out and grab quickly on a grotty winter’s day.

-Inside the greenhouse these very low temperatures, which produced at dawn a reading of minus 14 degrees C on the metal ridge, have resulted in some fantastic ice crystal formations which surpassed any etched glass designs that I’ve ever seen….
+Inside the greenhouse these very low temperatures, which by dawn had produced a reading of minus 14 degrees C on its metal ridge, have resulted in some fantastic ice crystal formations which surpassed any etched glass designs that I’ve ever seen.

-Several studies have shown that most prospective veterinary students list a ‘love of animals’ as one of their primary reasons for choosing a career in veterinary medicine, yet post graduation after a couple of years in general practice a similar question asking what veterinary surgeons find most appealing about their work generates a different view.
+Several studies have shown that most prospective veterinary students list a ‘love of animals’ as one of their primary reasons for choosing a career in veterinary medicine, yet post-graduation after a couple of years in general practice a similar question asking what veterinary surgeons find most appealing about their work generates a different view.
 Problem solving, technical challenges or dealing with the public are likely to figure above the actual appeal of working with animals.
-Indeed this change was probably personally evident as I followed my own career path in the field of small animal (pet) medicine and surgery, and established my own veterinary practice in Bristol.
+Indeed, this change was personally evident, as I followed my own career path in the field of small animal (pet) medicine and surgery, and established my own veterinary practice in Bristol.

-A significant element of the work of a small animal vet involves the counselling and actual carrying out of euthanasia of family pets.
-All of the vets who I ever worked alongside took this task very seriously, but perhaps it’s only very recently with several years distancing me from this regularly performed act that I’ve thought a little more about it.
+A significant element of the work of a small animal vet involves client counselling before, and then the actual process, of euthanasia of family pets.
+All of the vets who I ever worked alongside, took this task very seriously, but perhaps it’s only very recently with several years distancing me from this regularly performed act that I’ve thought a little more about it.

 The first occasion involved an elderly Alsatian where the owner had started to play an Eric Clapton album shortly after we arrived.
-Just as the dog lost consciousness the lyrics caught my attention: “Knock, Knock, Knockin on heaven’s door……”.
-Had the owner planned this to be, or was it a ‘chance’ occurence?
+Just as the dog lost consciousness the lyrics caught my attention: “Knock, Knock, Knockin on heaven’s door.”
+Had the owner planned this to be, or was it a ‘chance’ occurrence?

-Unusually as we bade our farewells after the event and left the owners to grieve, I felt emotionally drained, and even tearful.
+Unusually, as we bade our farewells after the event, and left the owners to grieve, I felt emotionally drained.
+Even tearful.

 We got into the car, and turning the ignition on, were greeted by Classic FM on the car radio.
 And the opening bars of the hauntingly beautiful theme from Schindler’s List by John Williams, and played with such emotional intensity by Itzhak Perlman’s violin.